michael0401/npm_publish/README.md

     <code>npm unpublish \<module-name\>@\<version\></code>

 ###HOW TO PUBLISH A NEW VERSION?
-After you modified you module, you can publish a latest version to replace the old one.
+After you modify you module, you can publish a latest version to replace the old one.

-1. Change the version to a new one in the package.json file(Use <code>npm init</code>).
+1. The version standard should start from "0.0.0" and always in this format.
+Change the version to a new one in the package.json file(Use <code>npm init</code>).
 2. Publish the module.